sf-wdi-31/mergesort/implement-iterators/README.md

 * Use pseudo-code before writing any syntactically correct code on the board.
 * Write down inputs that you'll use to test the function, and write what the output should be (you can use the examples above).
 * Still on the whiteboard, walk through what your function will do when called on the test input.
-* Only when you have pseudo-code, test input, and expected output should you write code to implement the body of the function.
+* Only when you have pseudo-code, test input, and expected output should you write syntactially correct code to implement the body of the function.

-## Further challenges

-If your group is satisfied with the code you have on the whiteboard for each function, put it to the test!
-Practice "red, green, refactor" with this [building JavaScript iterators lab](https://github.com/SF-WDI-27-28/building_js_iterators_lab).
+* Once you're confident in your syntax, test again.